hwameistor/hwameistor/docs/docs/quick_start/install/storage_pool.md

 ### 5. Observe VG (Optional)

-On a kubernetes worker node, observe a `VG` is created for an `LocalDiskClaim` object
+On a kubernetes worker node, check a `VG` is created for an `LocalDiskClaim` object.

 ```console
 root@k8s-worker-1:~$ vgdisplay LocalStorage_PoolHDD